 The return on investment of the program is high, as businesses that receive assistance from WBCs have significantly better survival rates than those that don’t receive similar support.
 These successful businesses directly affect the communities in which they are located by bolstering the local economies.

-The SBA has a number of loan programs to help women access the credit and capital they need, some of which were designed in response to their.
+The SBA has a number of loan programs to help women access the credit and capital they need, some of which were designed in response to their needs.
 In fiscal year 2009, the SBA backed nearly 10,000 loans worth about $2 billion to women entrepreneurs, while SBA-licensed intermediaries made nearly 1,230 microloans worth over $13.8 million to businesses 51 percent or more women-owned.
 In FY 2009, 38 women-owned businesses received $26.8 million in investment capital through the SBA’s small business investment companies.

 Under the Recovery Act, the SBA has leveraged $375 million in stimulus funds into more than $16 billion in lending to small businesses, almost 20 percent of which has gone to women-owned businesses.